China's Huawei condemns reported NSA snooping

 The paper said the NSA gained access to servers in Huawei's sealed headquarters in Shenzhen and got information about the workings of the giant routers and complex digital switches the company says connect a third of the world's people.

 Der Spiegel said the NSA copied a list of more than 1,400 clients and internal training documents for engineers.
-It said the agency was pursuing a digital offensive against the Chinese political leadership, naming former president Hu Jintao and the Chinese trade and foreign ministries as targets.
+It said the agency was pursuing a digital offensive against the Chinese political leadership, naming former prime minister Hu Jintao and the Chinese trade and foreign ministries as targets.

 "If we can determine the company's plans and intentions," an analyst wrote in a 2010 document cited by the Times, "we hope that this will lead us back to the plans and intentions" of the Chinese government.